 How often do you look at your budget?
 I’m not just talking about looking at it with your eyes only, but really looking at it.

-My wife and I recently bought a new house, and because of that, I’ve had to pay a lot closer attention to my budget than I have been as of late.
+When we bought our new house a few years ago, I had to pay a lot closer attention to my budget than I had been.
 Some reasons for that are:

 - Getting a new house costs a lot of money.
 We were really paying attention to how much of our money was going out so we could make sure we had enough to close on our house.